sirarsalih/sirarsalih.github.io/README.md

+I used the [Hydejack](http://qwtel.com/hydejack/) [Jekyll](http://jekyllrb.com) theme for this blog.
+The setup options below explain step-by-step how to set up the development environment on Windows.

 # Setup Option 1

-I used the [Hydejack](http://qwtel.com/hydejack/) [Jekyll](http://jekyllrb.com) theme for this blog.
-Here are the steps required to set up the development environment:
+Go through the steps [here](https://sirarsalih.com/2016/06/19/setting-up-jekyll-and-github-pages-successfully-on-windows/).

+# Setup Option 2

 - Fork this repo
 - Setting up Jekyll on Windows: https://jekyllrb.com/docs/windows/ (if the Ruby development kit installation fails, then install it from here: http://jekyll-windows.juthilo.com/1-ruby-and-devkit/)